xanthospap/iers2010/src/free_core_nutation/readme.md

 To use the Lambert model, we must have the (regularly) updated model coefficients.
 These are published (in ascii) at [Paris Observatory Geodetic VLBI Center](http://ivsopar.obspm.fr/fcn/).
-This is handled by the
+Parsing is handled by the `parse_lambert_coefficients` function.
+Once the model coefficients are parsed, a call to `lambert_fcn` can be used (with the coefficients and time as input parameters), to compute CIP corrections.

+## IERS 2010 FCNNUT distributed routine

+The IERS provides the FCNNUT.f file/subroutine to model FCN, using the Lambert model.
+It provides the needed coefficients within the source code.
+The most recent coefficients are up to 2013 (at the time of writing).
+To use this version of the model, you do not need any input files, just call `lambert_fcn` with time as input parameter.

-# References
+## References

 <a name="Lambert-2007"></a>Lambert, S., 2007, “Empirical modeling of the retrograde Free Core Nutation,” available at
 ftp://hpiers.obspm.fr/eop-pc/models/fcn/notice.pdf.

-<a name="IERS2010"</a>IERS Conventions (2010).
+<a name="IERS2010"></a>IERS Conventions (2010).
 Gérard Petit and Brian Luzum (eds.).
 (IERS Technical Note ; 36) Frankfurt am Main: Verlag des Bundesamts für Kartographie und Geodäsie, 2010.
 179 pp., ISBN 3-89888-989-6, Section 5.5.5

-for the most stringent accuracy applications, a FCN model may be incorporated to account for the FCN contribution to the CIP motion in the GCRS.